sirishacyd/aws-ansible-jenkins/README.md

 /usr/bin/ansible
 ```

-Copy that path and add it to the tools section of Jenkins at ansible installations.
+9. **Configure Ansible in Jenkins**
+   - Add the installed Ansible path in Jenkins configuration.

 ![ansconf](screenshots/ansconf.png)

-Finally, create an Ansible playbook and upload it to your GitHub repository.
+## create an Ansible playbook and upload it to your GitHub repository.
 The playbook provisions a new EC2 instance and security group.
 Here is a sample playbook:

 ```
 ---